SUDDEN DESU

 Location Test Data

-An audit screen like this would have been used by the developers (and certainly by the business above them) to determine the popularity of the game: how many quarters were inserted each session, how far players got, how long they took.
+An audit screen like this would have been used by the developers (and certainly by the business above them) to determine the popularity of the game: how many coins were inserted each session, how far players got, how long they took.
 This could be used to refine the game in a final version.

 The screen can be accessed by a simple input code, no internal hardware access necessary.
 At the attract mode title screen (i.e. the title screen in the attract loop, with NO coins inserted), use the Player 1 controls to enter: